Consistent Approval-Based Multi-Winner Rules: Introduction

 \subsection{Related Work}

+Electing a representative body such as a parliament is perhaps the most classic example of a multi-winner election; we refer to the books of Farrell~\shortcite{Far11}, and Renwick and Pilet~\shortcite{renwick16} for an overview of multi-winner elections in a political context.
+In recent years, there has been an emerging interest in multi-winner elections from the computer science community.
+In this context, multi-winner election rules have been analyzed and applied in a variety of scenarios: personalized recommendation and advertisement~\citep{budgetSocialChoice,bou-lu:c:value-directed}, group recommendation~\citep{owaWinner}, diversifying search results~\citep{proprank}, improving genetic algorithms~\citep{fal-saw-sch-smo:c:multiwinner-genetic-algorithms}, and the broad class of facility location problems~\citep{far-hek:b:facility-location,owaWinner}.
+In all these settings, multi-winner voting either appears as a core problem itself or can help to improve or analyze mechanisms and algorithms.
+For an overview of this literature we refer the reader to a recent survey by Faliszewski, Skowron, Slinko, and Talmon~\shortcite{FSST-trends}.

 The most important axiomatic concept in our study is \emph{consistency}.
-In the context of social welfare functions, this axiom informally states that if two disjoint societies both prefer candidate $a$ over candidate $b$, then the union of these two societies should also prefer $a$ over $b$, i.e., consistency refers to consistent behavior with respect to varying populations, refered to as population-consistency in other contexts.
-Smith~\cite{smi:j:scoring-rules} and Young~\cite{young74} independently introduced this axiom and characterized the class of positional scoring rules as the only social welfare functions that satisfy symmetry, consistency, and continuity.
-Subsequently, Young~\cite{you:j:scoring-functions} also proved an analogous result for social choice functions, i.e., voting rules that return the set of winning candidates.
-Furthermore, Myerson~\cite{Myerson1995} and Pivato~\cite{pivato2013variable} characterized positional scoring rules with the same set of axioms but without imposing any restriction on the input of voting rules, i.e., ballots are not restricted to be a particular type of order.
-Extensive studies led to further, more specific, characterizations of consistent voting rules~\cite{che-sha:j:scoring-rules}, such as the Borda rule~\cite{nitzan81BordaChar,youngBorda, hansson76, fishburnBorda, smi:j:scoring-rules,gardenfors73:scoring-rules}, Plurality~\cite{RichelsonPlurality, Ching1996298,Goodin2006}, Antiplurality~\cite{Barbera198249}, Approval Voting~\cite{fishburn78Approval,sertel88Approval,BaigenT199121,vorsatz07,Goodin2006,fishburn1978}, and the probabilistic maximal lottery rule~\cite{Bran13a}.
+In the context of social welfare functions, this axiom informally states that if two disjoint societies both prefer candidate $a$ over candidate $b$, then the union of these two societies should also prefer $a$ over $b$, i.e., consistency refers to consistent behavior with respect to varying populations, referred to as population-consistency in other contexts.
+Smith~\shortcite{smi:j:scoring-rules} and Young~\shortcite{young74} independently introduced this axiom and characterized the class of positional scoring rules as the only social welfare functions that satisfy symmetry, consistency, and continuity.
+Subsequently, Young~\shortcite{you:j:scoring-functions} proved an analogous result for social choice functions, i.e., rules that return the set of winning candidates.
+Further, Myerson~\shortcite{Myerson1995} and Pivato~\shortcite{pivato2013variable} characterized positional scoring rules with the same set of axioms but without imposing any restriction on the input of rules, i.e., ballots are not restricted to be a particular type of order.
+Extensive studies led to further, more specific, characterizations of consistent voting rules~\citep{che-sha:j:scoring-rules,merlinAxiomatic}.
+Also in probabilistic social choice, consistency is an important concept: Brandl, Brandt, and Seedig~\shortcite{Bran13a} characterize Fishburn's rule of maximal lotteries~\shortcite{Fish84a} via two consistency axioms.